inmagik/magik-react-hooks/README.md

 The `qpNullable` encoder is a sort of meta-encoder: its invocation requires you to pass another encoder as the first parameter (this can be another `qpXXX` or a custom encoder), which will be used to encode/decode the value when it is not null, and a string that is used to represent the value `null` in the querystring (this should be a value that is not part of the data domain)

-The `TestComponent` in the `example` is built using this hook

-When writing your own encoders and decoders, you can take those as examples
+Feel free to refer to the implementation of those encoders and decoders when you need to write some custom one

 ### useRouterQueryParams
 Same as `useQueryParams`, but it reads from and writes to React Router's `location.search`, hence the signature becomes: